-- Only preheat the appliance if this is specified in the recipe or in the tables in the operating instructions. - Use dark, black lacquered or enamelled baking tins.
-They absorb heat particularly well. - Open the appliance door as infrequently as possible during operation. - It is best to bake several cakes one after the other.
-The cooking compartment is still warm.
+• Open the appliance door as infrequently as possible when the appliance is in use.

+It is best to bake several cakes one after the other.
+The cooking compartment stays warm.
 This reduces the baking time for the second cake.
-You can place two cake tins next to each other in the cooking compartment. - For longer cooking times, you can switch the appliance off 10 minutes before the end of the cooking time and use the residual heat to finish cooking.
+You can place two cake tins next to each other in the cooking compartment.

+For longer cooking times, you can switch the appliance off 10 minutes before the end of the cooking time and use the residual heat to finish cooking.